-Brexit frequently asked questions30 October 2019 Back to results
+Brexit frequently asked questions01 February 2020 Back to results

 What’s the timing for Brexit?

-We’re monitoring developments closely and have been focussing on the interests of our customers in making sure that our business is prepared for all Brexit outcomes, including a no-deal Brexit.
-This has included looking at the resilience of our supply chains.
+We’ve monitored developments closely and have been focusing on the interests of our customers - making sure that our business has been prepared for all Brexit outcomes, including a no-deal Brexit.
+This included looking at the resilience of our supply chains.
+We’ll continue to take a close interest in negotiations around a future trade agreement.
 As a UK business, we’re affected by existing EU laws and regulations relating to financial services.
 The UK Government and regulators have already said that the UK will continue to follow these existing EU rules until decisions are made at a later date to move away from these.
 This gives continuity and time to plan for any future changes.

 Are there any immediate changes to pension or investment policies?

 Pensions and investments tend to be invested in stocks and shares, the value of which can fall as well as rise.
-Investors may change their views on the value of various stocks and shares as they predict and respond to the impact of Brexit on companies both within and outside the UK.
+Investors may change their views on the value of various stocks and shares as they respond to the impact of the UK’s withdrawal and predict what a future trade agreement might mean for companies both within and outside the UK.

 Looking ahead, the value of pensions and investments will continue to be affected by the value of the funds they’re invested in, and can fall as well as rise and there are no guarantees.
 The value is also likely to depend on broader economic factors, for example interest rates, currency movements and general views on the UK’s outlook.
 It isn’t possible to predict these in advance.
 You could get back less than you invest.